- 1 Bedrooms

 Space

-We have a handsome home located in a safe and friendly subdivision located in Beaufort, SC.
+We have a gorgeous home located in a safe and friendly subdivision located in Beaufort, SC.
 Space is a downstairs Bedroom Suite with a mini kitchenette with a closet.
 The Queen bed is very comfortable and the Sleeper Couch is as well.
 You will have your own bathroom with tub and shower located within the Suite.
 The bedroom is treated like a guest suite with access to the suite through a side door to the bedroom.
 This suite is separated by the main home with a locked door so you have sole access to this room and bathroom.
 The guest suite has a TV with direct tv (Movie Channels) and Apple TV.
 There is also a modest refrigerator, toaster, and Keurig (Pods Supplied) in the little eat-in kitchenette.
 Please note the space is kept at 70 degrees due to the thermostat being located in the main part of the home.

 Guest access